rehanpathan650/demo-repo/README.md

 ### DEMO
-this is a demo repository
+this is a demo repository.
+why the heck am i stuck in tutorial hell
+It hurts!